 The first official case heard in the special Court of Oyer (to hear) and Terminer (to decide) was against Bridget Bishop, a widow who had been accused of witchcraft years earlier but never convicted due to lack of evidence.
 Ten people testified against her this time, and she was found guilty.

 In August, Martha Carrier was brought before the court.
-Her family was already unpopular as it was believed they brought smallpox to Andover.
-Carrier was executed on August 19 along with Reverend George Burroughs, whom the villagers thought was the ringleader of the witches, and three other men.
+Her family was already unpopular as it was believed they had brought smallpox to Andover.
+Carrier was executed on August 19 along with Reverend George Burroughs, whom the villagers thought was the ringleader of the witches and three other men.

 Martha Cory, an upstanding member community and church member, went to trial in September.
 After she had tried to prevent her husband, Giles, from participating in the witch trials, folks became suspicious of her and one of the girls accused Martha of making her blind.
 Her husband even testified against her.
 Giles, however, found himself being questioned for witchcraft.

 Thankfully, the trials did not last long, but the story of the fanatical craze that swept the area and resulted in the executions of women and men has remained centuries later.